Full-Time Study and Reduced Course Loads

 - Attend the school you are authorized by immigration to attend.

-- International students may concurrently enroll in classes at another school with prior IPS approval before the end of the SJSU Add period.
+- International students may concurrently enroll in classes at another school with prior ISSS approval before the end of the SJSU Add period.

 - Have your I-20 signed by an International Student Advisor before leaving the U.S. The signature is valid for 12 months from the date signed on page 3.